Carthage Township, Hancock County, Illinois

 Carthage Township is one of twenty-four townships in Hancock County, Illinois, USA.
 As of the 2020 census, its population was 2,947 and it contained 1,466 housing units.

+History

+Carthage Township was one of the original 19 townships of Hancock County.
+It took its name from Carthage, the county seat.

+As originally drawn, the township covered all of Town 5 North Range 6 West of the fourth principal meridian, as well as the north half of the survey township to the south and the east half of the survey township to the west.
+In 1854, those half-townships were taken away to form Harmony and Prairie townships, leaving Carthage Township as a single survey township.
+This had the effect of placing the western part of Carthage city in Prairie Township, which required those who lived there to travel to Elvaston for township business.
+In 1874, residents successfully petitioned the county to redraw the boundary between the two townships so that this area was returned to Carthage Township.

 Geography

 According to the 2021 census gazetteer files, Carthage Township has a total area of 40.30 sqmi, of which 40.21 sqmi (or 99.80%) is land and 0.08 sqmi (or 0.20%) is water.